ivyshihwork/sl-ds-bootcamp/1-Programming_Refresher/project/01-Personal_Expense_Tracker/README.md

-# Project 01 - Personal Tracker
+# Project 01 - Personal Expense Tracker
   by Ivy Shih   2024-11-25

 This document is created to show the requirement and actual implementation of the program.